Tensa53/IRUPT/README.md

 - **run_benchs_for_times.sh**: run the micro-benchmarks to collect the execution times data;
 - **restore_system.sh**: restore the services previously stopped.

-Before executing these script, they must be copied inside the root folder of the software to be analyzed.
+Before executing these script, they must be copied inside the root folder of the system to be analyzed.
 These scripts are intended to be executed after each test run for the coverage (after the build of the system and after executing the **run_benchs_for_coverage.sh** script)

 ### 2. Data Preparing
 Once obtained the initial data, the data are prepared to the correct format used by the algorithms that optimize the selection.
-In this phase, 'Program' is used as a synonymum for 'Software', and test case is a generic name used to identify both unit-test and micro-benchmark method.
+In this phase, 'Program' is used as a synonymum for 'Software System', and test case is a generic name used to identify both unit-test and micro-benchmark method.
 In order to correctly prepare data the raw data needs to be placed inside the **data/raw/** folder.
 Due to the heavy size of all the reports file, this folder is not uploaded on this repo.
 But you can reconstruct it for your executions, following the directory structure described here:
 - **ProgramName/**:
   - **junit/**: